 What good is a fish finder with unparalleled sonar technology if you can’t even read what’s on the screen.
 Thus, it’s important to get one that’s easy to read.

 When it comes to readability, there are several factors we want to discuss.
 The first is the brightness level of the unit.
 When you’re fishing under the sun, glare is your biggest enemy.
-In this case, you have to make sure that the screen is bright enough to be read in broad daylight.
+Make sure that the screen is bright enough to be read in broad daylight for an optimal viewing experience.

-In contrast, using a fish finder at night needs dim lighting so as not to hurt your eyes.
+Rather than using a fish finder at night and potentially hurting your eyes with too much light, try using a lighted fishing pole to help you see what you’re casting for.
 In this case, it would be best to have a fish finder with adjustable brightness levels.
 Alternatively, one with the backlight switch would also work.

 The second factor relating to readability is the icons on the device.
 Bear in mind that kayak fish finders tend to be smaller than full-blown navigation systems or fish finders.
 This means that manufacturers make do with the limited space available to provide you with the most accurate depiction of your surroundings.